burhanuday/topical/README.md

 # Topical

-Topical is a topic based chat application where users participate in conversations in large numbers
+Topical is a topic based chat application where users participate in conversations in large numbers.
+Each chat revolves around a central topic which users can discuss

 <div style="text-align: center;">
     <img src="./screenshots/screenshots.png" alt="screenshot" width="100%"/>